caiobran/mstables/README.md

 ![Imgur](https://i.imgur.com/D1Y25LN.png)

-1. If you are running the scraper for the first time, enter option `1` to create the initial database tables.
+1. If you are running the scraper for the first time, enter option `1` to create the initial SQLite database tables.
-2. Once that action has been completed, and on subsequent runs, enter option `5` to download the latest data from the MorningStar [URL's](input/api.json).
+2. Once that action has been completed, and on subsequent runs, enter option `2` to download the latest data from the MorningStar [URL's](input/api.json).
     - You will be prompted to enter the number of records you would like to update.
 You can enter a large number such as `1000000` if you would like the scraper to update all records.
 You may also enter smaller quantities if you do not want the scraper to run for a long period of time.
     - On average, it has taken about three days to update all records with the current program parameters and an Internet speed > 100mbps.
 The program can be interrupted at any time using <kbd>Ctrl</kbd>+<kbd>C</kbd>.
     - One may want to increase the size of the multiprocessing pool in [main.py](main.py) that is used for URL requests to speed up the scraper. *However, I do not recommend doing that as the MorningStar servers will not be too happy about receiving many simultaneous GET requests from the same IP address.*